Skip to content Site map

 Inattention - distractors

-Driving requires constant information and high concentration from the driver in order to be able to react as quickly as possible and to make the right decisions.
-However, the driver's attention is occasionally diverted to other tasks, reducing his ability to detect traffic events and his responsiveness to incidents.
+Driving requires constant information and intense concentration so that drivers can react quickly and make the right decisions.
+However, drivers' attention is occasionally diverted to other tasks, reducing their ability to detect traffic events and react to incidents.

-Studies show that lack of attention is present (depending on the scope given to the notion of disturbed attention) in 25 to 50 % of personal accidents.
-According to a multifactorial analysis of accident causes (ASFA) between 2016 and 2020, inattention is involved in 15% of fatal highway accidents.
-According to the World Health Organization, the use of a telephone while driving quadruples the risk of an accident.
+Studies show that inattention is a factor (depending on how broadly the concept of distracted attention is defined) in 25 to 50% of accidents involving personal injury.
+According to a multifactorial analysis of accident causes (ASFA), inattention is a factor in 15% of fatal accidents on motorways in 2023, and remains more significant during commutes between home and work.
+According to the World Health Organisation, using a mobile phone while driving quadruples the risk of an accident.

-According to the Ifsttar-Inserm collective expertise, a telephone communication increases the risk of a material or personal accident by a factor of three and nearly one in ten road accidents is linked to the use of the telephone while driving.
-It may be added that the risk would be similar between calling with or without a "hands-free kit" because of the cognitive component of distraction.
+According to the Ifsttar-Inserm collective expert report, talking on the phone triples the risk of a material or physical accident, and nearly one in ten physical road accidents is linked to using a phone while driving.
+It should be added that the risk is similar whether using a hands-free kit or not, due to the cognitive component of distraction.

 See more